OwenHua666/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded three laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover when it goes off the center line of the lane.
+I also drove the vehicle as smooth as possible.
+These compose the dataset I obtained from the fouth lap and fifth lap.

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would balance dataset which has more "left turns".
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....
+I noticed there are a lot of small turning angles in the dataset because the vehicle is driving straight most of the time.
+So, I drop 75% image data whose turning angle is smaller than 0.15.

+I tried to shift the image left and right and adjusted its turning angle based on the shifting magnitude.
+A random brighness is also added to the image.
+However, these two augmentation methods does not improve the driving performance and increases both training and validation errors.
+Therefore, the code of these two methods are shown in model.py, but they are not called in the training pipeline.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 15368 number of data points.
+I then preprocessed this data by cropping the irrelevant area like the sky and hood out and resize each image to 64x64x3.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 8 as evidenced by the training loss and validation loss are not decreasing after 8 epochs.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.